-Site SD045 is a site where a LUC had been established as a contingency remedy but was removed after a soil remedial action had returned the site conditions to unlimited use and unrestricted exposure.
-SD045 had been a part of previous inspections and had been discussed in previous annual land use control reports.
+Site SD045 is a soil site where a LUC had been established as a contingency remedy but was removed after a soil remedial action had returned the site conditions to unrestricted use and unlimited exposure.
+SD045 had been a part of previous inspections and had been discussed in previous annual LUC reports.
 After the soil remedial action report that described the cleanup work at SD045 had been finalized, the warning sign at the gated entrance was removed.
-SD045 will not be a part of future LUC inspections.
+SD045 will not be a part of future LUC inspections or reports.